parinfer/parinfer.js/lib/parinfer.js.md

 Thus, we use a [`result.cursorDx`] parameter to indicate how far the cursor has moved due to an edit, which must be provided by the editor through the `cursorDx` option.
 This can calculated simply by subtracting the previous cursor X position from the current cursor X position when an edit takes place.
 Notice that this works for multi-line edits as well.

 Specifically, the [`handleCursorDelta`] function simply adds [`result.cursorDx`] to [`result.indentDelta`] after the cursor to preserve relative indentation across user edits, whenever possible.

+## When to abandon processing

+- [`finalizeResult`]

 ### Quote Danger